fredsossa1/myBand/README.md

 - **PWA**: Service Worker + Web App Manifest
 - **Hosting**: Ready for Railway, Render, Vercel, or any Node.js host

+## 📊 Planning Center Integration

+The app exports data in the exact format needed for Planning Center scheduling:

+1. Click "Export CSV" in admin panel
+2. Copy the generated CSV data
+3. Import into Planning Center scheduling
+4. Columns map to: `date,bassist,drummer,pianist,lead,bv1,bv2`
+5. Values: `A` (Available), `U` (Unavailable), blank (Unknown)

+### Planning Center Workflow
+1. Set upcoming service dates in the app
+2. Share URL with band members for responses
+3. Filter for dates where all critical roles are available
+4. Export CSV and import into Planning Center for scheduling

 ## 📊 API Reference

 | Endpoint | Method | Description |